 - a.
-Select Advanced Functions from the main menu. - b.
+Select Advanced Functions from the Main Menu. - b.
 Select Init/View/Synchronize Config. - c.
 Select Initialize Config. - 9.
-Ensure that the adapter is at the latest BIOS level.
+Ensure that the adapter is at the latest BIOS/Firmware level.

-The BIOS level of the adapter is displayed after system POST when the adapter BIOS loads.
-The latest BIOS levels are available from the IBM website at
+The BIOS/Firmware level of the adapter is displayed after system POST when the adapter BIOS/Firmware loads.
+The latest BIOS/Firmware levels are available from the IBM Web site at

-Once you have connected to this URL, search for RAID BIOS.
+When you have connected to this Internet address, search for RAID BIOS.
 Download and read the text file to determine the latest levels available.
-If your adapter BIOS is downlevel, download and apply the BIOS update.
+If your adapter BIOS/Firmware is downlevel, download and apply the BIOS/Firmware update.